-If there is no DOI, you can add the URL instead.
+If there is no DOI, you can add a URL instead.

-For sources located on a database like JSTOR or SAGE, include the database name along with the DOI or permanent URL.
+For sources that you accessed via a database, include the database name along with the DOI or permanent URL.

-In these cases, include the special issue name, the phrase “special issue of” and the journal’s regular name.
+In these cases, include the special issue name, the phrase “special issue of,” and the journal’s regular name.
 If the special issue lists editors or other contributors, their names should also be included.

 Frequently asked questions about MLA style